Resident and Day Camps

 Together with our Elite Week, our Edu Weeks (ages 7-17) are some of the most popular camps of the summer!

-Elite Week-–in its twenty-second year–offers the elite player (ages 12-17), as well as the soon-to-be-elite player, a week of intense, no-nonsense soccer designed to prepare him/her for advanced play as well as high school and college level performance.
+Elite Week-–in its twenty-third year–offers the elite player (ages 12-17), as well as the soon-to-be-elite player, a week of intense, no-nonsense soccer designed to prepare him/her for advanced play as well as high school and college level performance.
 This session is for serious soccer players complemented by an exceptional coaching staff, directed by our own Steve McCrath, the winningest Men’s Soccer Coach at Barry University, many of whose players have gone on to play professionally, and featuring college and professional coaches from around the world.
 In addition, one of the most unique segments of the Elite Week experience is the power and explosion program directed by Dr. Kenneth Foreman, US Olympic Hall-of-Fame Coach, his wife Denise, and Dale Kennedy–legendary coach from Montana State University.